abdelrahman-elkady/se-tutorial/lab-7.md

 > please note that if you stop your instance your IP address will change and so you'll need to update the wercker deploy target configuration

+## Getting Familiar with wercker

+To get familiar with the workfllow

+- create a branch other then master, lets call it test
+- make a trivial failing test to our test file
+- add commit and push the branch
+- checkout wercker you shoud see that the build is failing
+- fix the test so that it passes and push
+- you should see on wercker that the build passes but no deploy is triggered
+- `git checkout master` then `git merge test` to merge your passing test then push your new master
+- you should see wercker passing the build then deploying your server

+Integrate what you learned here in your upcoming ilston as you build your backend simialr to the assignment you should create tests for your modules methods and your API calls using mocha, chai and supertest